‘608 Brunswick Street, Fortitude Valley’

 Dale moved back out into the country anyway, ducks were less complicated than humans.
 Sadly, he took his fish with him.
 Our flat was somehow dark, even a coat of light paint in the lounge room could not brighten it.
 The horrible green carpet and the cracked lino in the back kitchen did not help.
 Nor did the trip downstairs to the toilet and the laundry, a shared companionway with next door littered with discarded ‘tallies’ (26 fl. oz. beer bottles).
 The walls were vee jay tongue-in-groove board and the floor coverings would have best been discarded and the timber floors polished.
 My room at the very back of 608 was an add-on and the only place that would catch the northern sun, an advantage in winter but hot early morning in summer.

-Dylan, another employee of the Department of Social Security, moved in after Dale left.
+Dylan, a clerk at the Department of Social Security, moved in after Dale left.
 Dylan was an avid punter.
 Unlike Alf who was always drinking but not drunk, Dylan had bouts on the drink, once started he could not stop, he loved it so much.
 Dylan carried a small transistor radio around with him on Saturdays and had several accounts with the TAB.
 Dylan was a person of contradictions.
 A friend, Kate, made him some bed sheets but he never washed them, they stayed on his bed for months on end.
 Yet before work each morning he could be found in the lounge room ironing his shirt for work that day.
 Dylan could make a pretty good Chilli con Carne which he somehow managed to cook while winning or losing, as the case may be, on the races.

 One time Alf and I gave our money to Dylan to pay Crawford the rent.
 But Dylan lost it at the races.
 We did not have enough left to pay the rent.
 And we did not want the mysterious baseball batters around administering rough justice.
 A friend suggested that we get as much as we could together and finance Dylan’s plunge on the next weekend’s races.
 He told us that Dylan wasn’t a bad punter but we had to keep him off the grog or he would get sentimental and lose the lot.
 One time he backed a trotter, Mao‘s Might, owned by some Builder’s Labourers in Melbourne.
 Dylan, a man of socialist ideals, no doubt tired and emotional but liking the horse’s name lost all his winnings.
 To this day he still can’t believe that Mao’s Might lost.
 He was probably equally disappointed in the failure of Mao to establish lasting socialism in China.